 low season 17.3. - 27.4. and 22.9. - 13.10.2018: 645 EUR per person based on two persons sharing high season: 28.4. - 21.9.2018: 665 EUR per person based on two persons sharing

-Price includes: • Accommodation in hotels ***/**** and country guesthouse in two-bedded room with WC and shower, on a bed & breakfast basis. • Luggage transport between hotels (one piece per person, max 20 kgs / 45 lb).
-Every additional piece 10 EUR, payable on spot. • Transfers on days two and four. • Information package including text road notes (in simple English) and corresponding maps.
+Price includes: • Accommodation in hotels 3*/4* and country guesthouse in two-bed room with WC and shower, on a bed & breakfast basis. • Luggage transport between hotels (one piece per person, max 20 kgs / 45 lb).
+Every additional piece 10 EUR, payable on the spot. • Transfers on days two and four. • Information pack including text road notes (in plain English) and corresponding maps.
 One per booking, every additional set 20 EUR. • Personal welcome meeting, detailed briefing and bike fitting upon arrival. • Telephone assistance during the trip.

-Optional extras: • Single room 110 EUR. • Three wine tastings: in Brda, Kodreti and Divača.
+Optional extras: • Single room 110 EUR. • Six dinners 125 EUR. • Three wine tastings: in Brda, Kodreti and Divača.
 Each time three samples of best local wines with cheese 30 EUR. • Bike rental 80 EUR classic touring / trekking bikes are equipped with 21 gears.
 One back, side pannier per bike.
-One cycling odometer, one lock, one spare inner tube, one set of Allen keys and a basic puncture repair set per couple / pair of bikes.
+One cycling odometer, one lock, one spare inner tube, one set of Allen keys and a basic puncture repair kit per couple / pair of bikes.
 Every additional day: 15 EUR per bike.
-Additional odometer 20 EUR, payable on spot.
+Additional odometer 20 EUR, payable on the spot.
 Bike rental period starts at 9:00 day two of the tour and ends at 18:00 of day seven. • Electric bike 200 EUR. • Helmet rental 12 EUR per week. • Transfers.
-Ljubljana Airport to Ljubljana downtown 15 EUR.
-Piran to Ljubljana 60 EUR.
-Piran to Ljubljana Airport 65 EUR.
-Piran to Bled 80 EUR.
-Piran to Trieste downtown 40 EUR.
-Piran to Trieste Airport 60 EUR.
-All prices per person, two persons minimum, one way. • Additional nights: **** Hotel in Bled: 79 EUR per person in lake view double room, single room: 135 EUR. **** Hotel in Muggia 55 EUR per person in standard double room, B&B. Single room 78 EUR. *** Hotel in Trieste 55 EUR per person in standard double room, B&B. Single room 78 EUR.
+Ljubljana Airport to Bled downtown 30 EUR.
+Trieste to Bled 80 EUR; all prices per person, two persons minimum. • Additional nights: 4* Hotel in Bled: 79 EUR per person in lake view double room, single room: 135 EUR.
+4* Hotel in Muggia 55 EUR per person in standard double room, B&B. Single room 78 EUR.
+3* Hotel in Trieste 55 EUR per person in standard double room, B&B. Single room 78 EUR.